Свяжитесь с нами

 - Output measurements

 - Line Ripple measures the amount of AC signal related to the input line frequency.

 - Switching Ripple measures the amount of AC signal related to the switching frequency.

 - Efficiency measures the power circuit efficiency by dividing the measured output power by the measured input power

-Power quality measurements and current harmonics are two common sets of measurements made on the input section of a power supply, to analyze the effects of the power supply on the power line and evaluate the performance of the supply under various line conditions.
+Power quality measurements, Current Harmonics, Input Capacitance, and Inrush Current are the four common sets of measurements made on the input section of a power supply, to analyze the effects of the power supply on the power line and evaluate the performance of the supply under various line conditions.